caltechlibrary/newt/newt_yaml_syntax.md

 : (optional) holds the run time configuration used by the Newt applications.

 `models`
 : (required by newtgenerator) This holds the description of the data models in your application.
-Each model uses the [GitHub YAML issue template syntax](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) (abbr: GHYTS)
+Each model describes a series of HTML 5 elements that make up the model.

 `routes`
 : (required by newtrouter) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)